belindamo/quartz/content/🏡 earth/Philosophy/Path to Nibbana, Johnson.md

 2. skeptical doubt that Right Effort is the way to awakening
 3. knowing rites/rituals by themselves don't lead to awakening
 4. craving for sensual pleasures
-5. ill-will, hatred, and fear
-6. desire for material/immaterial existence. desire to be reborn
+5. ill-will, hatred, and fear6. desire for material/immaterial existence. desire to be reborn
 7. comparing to others.
 "I am better/less than you"
 8. sloth and torpor
 9. restlessness and worry
 10. not knowing the 4 noble truths and dependent origination

 ---
 ### these all sound pretty neat!